Electronic Pages Die Homepage der Familie Beis

 Power Supply

-The power supply is 12 V DC and the current consumption is about 180 mA for the standard and 210 mA for the "Flagship" version.
+The nominal power supply is 12 V DC, but up to 15 V are allowed.
+The current consumption is about 180 mA for the standard and 210 mA for the "Flagship" version.

 Circuit Description